PrestaShop/prestashop-specs/content/1.7/back-office/shipping/carriers/carriers-listing.md

 6. Free shipping

-Status if the carrier provides free shipping.
-If active - green check mark.
-If inactive - red cross
+The carrier can be free or not.
+If it's free, a green checkmark is displayed.
+If it's not free, a red cross is displayed.
+It's possible to search by free shipping by clicking on the dropdown and by selecting one of the two options: "yes" or "no".
+If "yes" is selected, only the free carriers are displayed.
+If "no" is selected, only paying carriers are displayed.

 7. Position